chaitanyanimkar/intune-device-department-tagger/README.md

-# DDL-Drizzy
+# Create-DLL-ExchangeOnline

-This repository contains PowerShell scripts for managing Exchange Online dynamic distribution lists and user mailboxes at StructureCraft.
-These scripts help automate the process of previewing, creating, and managing dynamic distribution groups based on user attributes.
+This repository contains PowerShell scripts for managing Exchange Online dynamic distribution lists and user mailboxes.
+These scripts help automate the process of previewing, creating, and managing dynamic distribution groups based on user attributes mainly Department.

 ## Scripts